sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.1.1 =

+* Bug fix.
+SamedayCourierHelperClass::getApiUrl() must be of the type string.

+= 1.1.0 =

+* Code improvement.
+Remove is_testing options.
+The env. mode will be setup based on the set of credentials.
+Remove Sameday service interval.

 = 1.0.30 =

 * Code improvement.
 Store Sameday Token into database in order to avoid unnecessary calls to Sameday Auth Method.